Questions to Ask a New Boarding Barn for Your Horse

-- Can adjustments be made regarding hay feedings for individual horses if needed? (frequency, amount, more alfalfa, no alfalfa, more grass hay, no grass hay, etc) If a horse needs these adjustments, is there an additional charge?
+- Can adjustments be made regarding hay feedings for individual horses if needed? (frequency, amount, more alfalfa, no alfalfa, more grass hay, no grass hay, etc.) If a horse needs these adjustments, is there an additional charge?

 - Do you have a consistent hay supplier?

-- How often are horses grained?
+- How often are horses fed grain?

-- What grain does the barn feed?
+- What grain does the barn feed (if included)?

-- What adjustments can be made to grain feedings as needed for individual horses? (amount given, frequency of feedings, grain type, etc) If a horse needs adjustment to his grain, are there any additional charges?
+- What adjustments can be made to grain feedings as needed for individual horses? (amount given, frequency of feedings, grain type, etc.) If a horse needs adjustment to his grain, are there any additional charges?

 - How are supplements fed?
 (SmartPaks are perfect for making supplements easy to feed for your barn!)